yast/yast-users/doc/known_API_usage.md

 Known API Usage
 ---------------

-Goal of this document is too collect known cases of usage of Users API to be sure that that parts gets extra care.
+Goal of this document is to collect the known usage of the Users API to be sure that these parts get extra care.

 ## yast2-firstboot